Chocobozzz/PeerTube/.github/CONTRIBUTING.md

 [the steps](/support/doc/dependencies.md)
 to install the dependencies.
 1) Install [parallel](https://www.gnu.org/software/parallel/) to be able to run tests.
-1) Fork the Github repository.
+1) Fork the GitHub repository.
 1) Run the following commands.
 ```
 $ git clone https://github.com/Chocobozzz/PeerTube